trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## Install SSL certificate

-If using AdGuard Home on a `VPS(Virtual private server)`, get a <a href="https://www.google.com/search?q=What+is+purpose+of+SSL+certificate%3F&client=firefox-b-d&sxsrf=APq-WBsi9wVR8QaPcOuMXEpKVMqtOxrI-A%3A1650799271342&ei=pzJlYvDEFJbUkPIP48mPkAY&ved=0ahUKEwiwtKfByqz3AhUWKkQIHePkA2IQ4dUDCA0&uact=5&oq=What+is+purpose+of+SSL+certificate%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEBYQHjIGCAAQFhAeOgcIABBHELADOgcIABCwAxBDOgoIABDkAhCwAxgBOhUILhDHARCvARDUAhDIAxCwAxBDGAI6EgguEMcBENEDEMgDELADEEMYAkoECEEYAEoECEYYAVC7AVi7AWDnBGgBcAF4AIABbYgBbZIBAzAuMZgBAKABAqABAcgBE8ABAdoBBggBEAEYCdoBBggCEAEYCA&sclient=gws-wiz">SSL certificate</a> to make connection secure and data safe[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Create-auto-renewal-SSL-certificate"><b>click here</b></a>].
+If using AdGuard Home on a `VPS(Virtual private server)`, get a <a href="https://www.google.com/search?q=What+is+purpose+of+SSL+certificate%3F&client=firefox-b-d&sxsrf=APq-WBsi9wVR8QaPcOuMXEpKVMqtOxrI-A%3A1650799271342&ei=pzJlYvDEFJbUkPIP48mPkAY&ved=0ahUKEwiwtKfByqz3AhUWKkQIHePkA2IQ4dUDCA0&uact=5&oq=What+is+purpose+of+SSL+certificate%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEBYQHjIGCAAQFhAeOgcIABBHELADOgcIABCwAxBDOgoIABDkAhCwAxgBOhUILhDHARCvARDUAhDIAxCwAxBDGAI6EgguEMcBENEDEMgDELADEEMYAkoECEEYAEoECEYYAVC7AVi7AWDnBGgBcAF4AIABbYgBbZIBAzAuMZgBAKABAqABAcgBE8ABAdoBBggBEAEYCdoBBggCEAEYCA&sclient=gws-wiz">SSL certificate</a> to make connection secure and data safe<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Create-auto-renewal-SSL-certificate"><b>🔗click here🔗</b></a>.
 In this case your DNS resolver(AdGuard Home) resides outside your network, and your DNS requests have better protection from the third parties.

-### _Install Pi-hole as an alternative[<a href="https://github.com/pi-hole/pi-hole/#one-step-automated-install"><b>click here</b></a>]_
+### _Install Pi-hole as an alternative<a href="https://github.com/pi-hole/pi-hole/#one-step-automated-install"><b>🔗click here🔗</b></a>_

 **[⬆ Return to contents ⬆](#table-of-contents)**